sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 * Corrupt Data - The attacker is able to alter the *Secret* rendering it useless to the owner.

    * Unauthorized Change - Attacker is able to alter *Secret* without proper authorization.
 This is mitigated by ensuring the software will not allow changes to a secret unless they have RW authorization.
-The software must ensure the RO/RW flag for each shared *Secret* is not subject to tampering.
+The software must ensure the implmentation for RO/RW flag is not subject to tampering.

 #### Alignment of Security Requirements

+Bitwarden uses [collectoins](https://help.bitwarden.com/article/collections/) for manaaging shares to groups of *secrets*.
+Each indivual user to the share can be assigned RO/RW permissions as appropiate.
+Users with RW acccess to a collectoin can add, edit, or delete any Secret item contained within it.

 #### UML Diagram

+## Security Related Configuration and Installation Issues.

+## Project Task Assignments and Collaborations
 ![alt text](Images/Use%20Cases-Sharing.png)